sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 by default everything is saved locally, not cloud dependant.
 They do offer a syncing service between devices, this is the only paid service.
 There are syncing alternatives that are free and not-cloud based [[README#Extra & Cool|Look in here]].

 ---
-# What we're doing to

 We will share some technical skills as well as some practice approaches that we find work really well.
 Some of these will refer to standardised/popular methods, but most will be a combination of different approaches we've found work for us.

-We've made a folder called "Demo Folder" where you can create the exercises we will be going through today or take notes on what we're doing. we will create a small collection of notes and files to create a starting point that you can expand on and start to test⭐practice.
+We will create a small collection of notes and files to create a starting point that you can expand on and start to test⭐practice.
+We've made a folder called "Demo Folder" where you can create the exercises we will be going through today or take notes on what we're doing.